seancoyne/testbox-runner/README.md

 ## Grunt/grunt-shell Note

-This utility can be used with [grunt-shell](https://github.com/sindresorhus/grunt-shell) to run it via Grunt, however, you will use the color output.
+This utility can be used with [grunt-shell](https://github.com/sindresorhus/grunt-shell) to run it via Grunt, however, you will lose the color output.
 There is another option you can specify `--colors` which will force the colors.